Analyzing Dean Foods (DF) & Tofutti Brands (TOFB)

-Dean Foods (NYSE:DF) and Tofutti Brands (OTCMKTS:TOFB) are both small-cap consumer staples companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their risk, valuation, institutional ownership, earnings, dividends, analyst recommendations and profitability.
+Dean Foods (NYSE:DF) and Tofutti Brands (OTCMKTS:TOFB) are both small-cap consumer staples companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their valuation, analyst recommendations, profitability, earnings, dividends, risk and institutional ownership.

-Dean Foods pays an annual dividend of $0.36 per share and has a dividend yield of 4.5%.
-Tofutti Brands does not pay a dividend.
-Dean Foods pays out 45.0% of its earnings in the form of a dividend.

-This is a summary of recent recommendations for Dean Foods and Tofutti Brands, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Dean Foods and Tofutti Brands, as reported by MarketBeat.

 |Sell Ratings